Here is an unanticipated installment 3.

 This might seem like a silly question, but it’s actually a very interesting one.

-Imagine two pitchers, Reliability and Erratic, both of whom pitch for a team that scores an average amount of runs—say 4.5...
+Imagine two pitchers, Reliable and Erratic, both of whom pitch for a team that scores an average amount of runs—say 4.5...

 Here’s a bit more on how the empirical fielding-independent pitcher metric—eFIP— compares with Baseball Reference’s and Fangraphs’s pitching-runs saved measures.